Blog

 Clearing Old Wounds

-Not every stressor produces psychological trauma just like not every bee sting causes a big reaction.
-However, sometimes, parts of a stressful situation overwhelm our body and mind's ability to cope and pieces of that event get stuck in our psyche much like the occasional stinger gets stuck deep within our skin.
-Similarly, some people are pre-disposed to more intense reactions due to their biology or genetics; the same is true with trauma and other mental health disorders that may cause a person to react differently than others.
+Not every stressor results in psychological trauma, just as not every bee sting causes a significant reaction.
+However, certain stressful situations can overwhelm the body and mind's ability to cope, causing pieces of the event to become stuck in our psyche, much like a bee sting that lodges deep within the skin.
+Additionally, some individuals are more predisposed to intense emotional reactions due to their biology or genetics, which can cause trauma and other mental health disorders to affect them differently than others.

 Bilateral Stimulation and Dual-Attention